Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 Does Removing Composite Bonding Damage Teeth?

-When performed properly, removing bonding should not damage your teeth.
+When performed properly, removing composite bonding should not damage your teeth.

 The goal is to remove the resin material, then restore the enamel surface with polishing and smoothing.
 However, there are a few realities to be aware of.